viniciusgugelmin/iam-next-up/README.md

   - Route to list all products for sale
 - /home/products-for-sale/form
   - Route to create a new product for sale
+- /home/customers/list
+  - Route to list all customers
+- /home/customers/form
+  - Route to create a new customer
+- /home/customers/form/:customerId
+  - Route to update a customer by id
 ```

 ## Contributing